akrivitsky7/Whetstone/Readme.md

 Free Pascal
 -------------

-I tried this one on Windows 10 and Ubuntu 20.04 (under WSL).
+I tried this one on Windows 11 and Ubuntu 20.04 (under WSL).
-If you use the latest release (which is 3.0.4 at the time of writing) and if your Windows System is 64-bit you may want to use ppcrossx64.exe with corresponding options for compilation.
+If you use the latest release (which is 3.2.2 at the time of writing) and if your Windows System is 64-bit you may want to use ppcrossx64.exe with corresponding options for compilation.
+Options depend on your CPU.
+For example, if you have Intel Core i7 CPU like Intel Core i7-1360P you may want to use the following options:

+ppcrossx64 -O3 -OoFASTMATH -CpCOREAVX2 -Xs -XX -Sh whet.pas

 If you use it on Ubuntu 20.04 you may want to use fpc.
 The file name is   **whet.pas**